 WHERE DO I GET IT?

-Condoms can be purchased at a local family planning clinic, drug stores, most grocery stores and some vending machines.
+Condoms can be purchased at a local family planning clinic, drug stores and most grocery stores.

 HOW DO I USE IT?